igorani/Angular-Crypto-Coin-Mgmt/README.md

 *** RUNNING THE APP ***

-Just pull or download the project, run the command "ng serve" or "npm start" from the project folder.
+Just pull or download the project, open your preffered CLI, navigate to the project folder and run the command "npm start" or "ng serve".
+The app will start on localhost:4200 (if 4200 is the default port).

 NOTE: The installation was tested using node v6.5.0 and npm 3.10.6.